I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/ns-wlanihv-_dot11ext_apis.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : DOT11EXT_APIS, *PDOT11EXT_APIS
 req.product : Windows 10 or later.
 ---

 # _DOT11EXT_APIS structure
+<div class="alert"><b>Important</b>  The <a href="https://msdn.microsoft.com/library/windows/hardware/ff560689">Native 802.11 Wireless LAN</a> interface is deprecated in Windows 10 and later.
+Please use the WLAN Device Driver Interface (WDI) instead.
+For more information about WDI, see <a href="https://msdn.microsoft.com/6EF92E34-7BC9-465E-B05D-2BCB29165A18">WLAN Universal Windows driver model</a>.</div><div> </div>The DOT11EXT_APIS structure specifies a list of pointers to the IHV Extensibility functions that are
+  supported by the operating system.

 ## Syntax
 ````